PolisPolitics/slate/source/includes/api/v3/_campaigns.md

 ### data/statusId

 The statusId property must point to the id property of a status object.
-This status' `contactState` property must have the same value of the contact's `state` property, otherwise it's id will not be a valid statusId for the contact object.
+This status' `contactState` property must have the same value of the contact's `state` property, otherwise its id will not be a valid statusId for the contact object.
+A validation error will be thrown.

+The statusId defined here determines the pin shown on the map for the contact-household within the context of the campaign.
+If the contact-household has not yet been contacted or does not have a statusId set, the contact-household assumes the status (and pin) of the list on which the contact-household sits.

 ### data/availability